 Q. Have you ever seen a coloured map of India?
 What have you noticed in it?
 Students might respond with 'states', 'districts', 'sea' and so on.

 If you notice any map in the textbooks, atlas or on the internet, neighbouring regions (say states in a map of India) are always coloured in different colours.

-But how many colours do we need to colour the map of India if we have to strictly follow the rule that any two neighbours must have different colours.
-Remember how you coloured the imaginary kingdom in Task 3A?
-You can use the same strategies here too.
+Colouring the neighbourhood of a state.